Highlights for afatinib

 Warnings for people with certain health conditions

 For people with kidney problems: You may not be able to clear this drug from your body well.
 This may increase the levels of afatinib in your body and cause more side effects.
-If you have moderate to severe kidney problems, your doctor should monitor you closely while you take this drug.
+If you have severe kidney problems, your doctor should monitor you closely while you take this drug.
 Your doctor will change your dosage if needed.

 For people with liver problems: Afatinib may cause liver damage.
 If you have severe liver problems, your doctor should monitor you closely while you take this drug.
 Your doctor will change your dosage if needed.